Merlin Publishing: History

 Merlin Publishing Ltd was founded in 1989 by Kelvyn Gardner, Peter Dunk, Peter Warsop, with Mark Hillier being asked to join shortly after.
 The 2015 book 'Stuck On You: The Rise and Fall...& Rise of Panini Stickers' by Greg Lansdowne, and the 2017 ITV documentary inspired by the book, 'Stuck On You: The Football Sticker Story' tells much of the history of Merlin Publishing and its meteoric rise and the ensuing battle with Robert Maxwell and his underhanded tactics.
 They had previously worked for Panini Group, but decided to leave after Panini were acquired by Robert Maxwell.
 Merlin grew very quickly to become a major player in the European market for collectable stickers and cards.
 It became public by 1993 as Merlin Publishing International PLC.
 By 1995, the company's progress was such that it won the prestigious Price Waterhouse/Independent on Sunday award for the fastest growing privately held British company.

 The company's official Premier League football collection launched in 1994 and has become, annually, the world's best selling sticker collection, the Merlin name would continue on the official collection until 2008 where it was rebranded as Topps before Panini won the contract in 2020.
 Merlin reached the old Panini levels, shifting 76m packets in the Premier League's early years, while Panini's last British domestic album dived to sales of no more than three to four million packets, in 1990.

 In this period, as well as producing BattleCards in 1993, the company produced other best selling sticker and card collections including The Magic of Beano, Nintendo, World Wrestling Entertainment Superstars, Gladiators, Street Fighter II, Jurassic Park, Batman, and Power Rangers.

 In 1995, the Topps Company Inc. completed its takeover of Merlin Publishing.
 Merlin's official company name changed to Topps Europe Limited, but its products still carried the Merlin brand until 2008 as it was easily recognized by consumers.

-In 2014 Topps announced it would once again it would use the Merlin brand for its 2015 Premier League sticker collection.
+In 2014 Topps announced it would once again use the Merlin brand for its 2015 Premier League sticker collection.